 This is fine as long as you’re playing Monopoly with your friends.
 But this is not okay when you’re playing monopoly in real life — with real people.

 Consumers need to know how they’re being sold.
-They should know the dangers of their digital footprints, and how it’s being used to sold them out.
+They should know the dangers of their digital footprints, and how it’s being used to sell them out.

 Mark Bartholomew makes a good point in his book Adcreep: